slang-i18n/slang/README.md

 **How can I access translations using string keys?**

 Define the maps in your `build.yaml`.
-Each configuration item represents the translation tree separated with dots.
+Each configuration item represents the translation tree separated by dots.

 Keep in mind that all nice features like autocompletion are gone.